RELEVANT CHAPTERS

 - making a direct payment is an appropriate way of meeting eligible needs.

 Adults who lack mental capacity within the definition of s.3 MCA 2005 are not precluded from receiving direct payments when there is an authorised person to manage them on their behalf.
-Direct payments will be provided when requested by an authorised person, if each of the conditions in Section 7.3 Adults who lack capacity are met.
+Direct payments will be provided when requested by an authorised person, when each of the conditions in Section 7.3 Adults who lack capacity are met.

 7.2 Authorised person